jallanxjallan/onemanairforce/adaptation/stories/krokodil_kourier.md

 ---
+category: past
+date: 04 September 1947
+status: draft
 title: Krokodil Kourier
-date: 04 September 1947
-status: new

 ---

-In September 1947, Samuel and his band play at an art exhibition at the Kuntskring.
+Samuel and his band play at an art exhibition at the Kuntskring.
 In between sets, Samuel chats with a Dutch attendee, who surreptitiously hands him a small package.